Meridian Energy: Sustainability

-Carbon Footprint
+Carbon footprint

 In 2006, Greenpeace judged Meridian as the only "green" electricity company in New Zealand.
 In 2007, Meridian announced that it had received CarboNZero certification from Landcare Research confirming that the generation and retailing of its electricity was carbon neutral.

 In 2008, Meridian issued and sold the first carbon credits issued and sold under the JI program of the Kyoto Protocol.

 In June 2008, National's Climate Change spokesman Nick Smith complained to the Commerce Commission that Meridian's claim of carbon neutrality in its advertising was misleading as Smith considered that Meridian had to buy thermally generated power during dry years to supply its customers.
 A spokesman for Meridian said they stood by the validity of the certification of their carbon-neutral status.
 In July 2009, the Commerce Commission concluded that Meridian's statements of carbon neutrality were not misleading.

-Electric Vehicles and Charging Programme
+Electric vehicles and charging programme

 In 2015 Meridian began converting its business fleet to electric vehicles in an effort to reduce carbon emissions.
 In early 2019 Meridian joined the EV100 initiative, it has committed to its light passenger vehicle business fleet becoming 100% electric by 2030.
 In August 2019 the company won the Deloitte Energy Award for a Low Carbon Initiative for its work on electric business fleet conversion.